Joy, a Adoptable mixed breed in Conway, SC image 1/6

 Joy is around 3 years old, she knows sit, stay and walks great on a leash!
 She loves people and seems to be ok around kids.

 The reason we've had Joy so long is because she's being dealing with some urinary tract issues since she came in.
 We noticed she was peeing a little bit a lot and then blood started to be present in her urine.
 We thought it was a UTI, it wasn't.
 Stone?
 Nope.
 After many vet visits from our regular vet, a specialist in Summerville and NC State Veterinary school, tests and ultrasounds, we still can't get to the bottom of what's going on inside her little body.
 Her bladder is red and enflamed as well as her urethra.
 A cystoscopy was done at NC State, where they took samples and biopsies for testing and nothing came back positive.
 She went through 30 days of doxycycline to see if that would help, and it did a bit, but she was still having the occasional accident.
-So now she is o
+Then she went o

 How To Adopt